katzenpost/katzenpost/contribute.rst

 Contribution Guidelines
 =======================

 #.
 Get familiar with the various repositories on our `Github <https://www.github.com/katzenpost>`_.
-If you want help with that, come and ask on our IRC channel!
 #.
-Join the development mailinglist.
-#.
-Fork our code, try kimchi and start contributing (the best part ;) ).
-#.
-If you have questions ask on the mailinglist, or on IRC.
+Contact us on our mailing.
+These days our IRC channel isn't as active as it used to be.
 #.
 Open a pull request on Github.
 We will help with occurring problems and merge your changes back into the main project.

 Project Ideas